NHSDigital/software-engineering-quality-framework/continuous-improvement.md

 ## Quick start

 This document provides some theory and advice on practising continuous improvement.
-But you don’t need a lot of process to get going.
+But you don't need a lot of process to get going.
 There will almost certainly be problems people are already aware of which provide a great starting point for improvement work.

-Set up regular retrospectives with the whole team and make a commitment to spend some time acting on the things which are uncovered.
-Don’t bite off more than you can chew: pick one or two changes which you think will be achievable in the next Sprint/iteration.
+Set up regular retrospectives with the whole team and make a commitment to spend time acting on the things which are uncovered.
+Don't bite off more than you can chew: pick one or two changes which you think will be achievable in the next Sprint/iteration.

 Set out with the intention of having this as a permanent part of how you work, iteratively checking how things are, thinking of what to do to improve things, making a small change and repeating.

 > **Example**
 >
-> During a retrospective, the team identify that the product owner frequently finds issues with features once they have been implemented, causing costly rework late in the delivery cycle.
+> During a retrospective, the team identify that the product owner frequently finds problems with features once they have been implemented, causing costly rework late in the delivery cycle.
 >
 > They consider various options, including adding more detailed requirements to stories during sprint planning, introducing a just in time "analysis and elaboration" stage to their agile process, and showing the working software to the product owner during development for earlier feedback.
 >